Charles Gunn (Angel): After the Fall

 Gunn eventually returns to Angel Investigations, though he nonetheless faces multiple difficulties upon his return, as Spike and Connor still regard him as a traitor due to his actions in Hell and are distrustful of him.
-When Connor takes over the leadership of Angel Investigations after Angel is captured by Innovation Labs, a biotech company seeking to duplicate Angel's status as an immortal with a soul, Gunn, while still loyal to Angel's mission, left the team due to escalating disagreements and arguments with Connor.
+When Connor took over the leadership of Angel Investigations after Angel was captured by Innovation Labs, a biotech company seeking to duplicate Angel's status as an immortal with a soul, Gunn, while still loyal to Angel's mission, left the team due to escalating disagreements and arguments with Connor.
 Gunn departs with the intent of starting his own crew and fighting the good fight his way, though he nonetheless intends to return when Angel is found.
 However, his attempts to start anew are briefly halted when he is attacked by Eddie Hope, an ice-manipulating devil who has been hunting down people for crimes they committed while Los Angeles was in Hell, while at a diner.

-In the Angel & Faith series Gunn reconvenes with Angel, Faith and Willow after they come to LA from London in the Family Reunion arc.
-Gunn has been sending reports to Angel on Connors normal life as well as updating him on the status of his other friends from LA.
+In the Angel & Faith series, Gunn reconvenes with Angel, Faith, and Willow after they come to LA from London in the Family Reunion arc.
+Gunn has been sending reports to Angel on Connor's normal life as well as updating him on the status of his other friends from LA.
 Gunn stays in the Hyperion Hotel to protect the tear in reality when the other four enter Qour'toth.
 He appears pleased at the positive place Angel and Connors' relationship has finally reached.

 Powers and abilities

 In the television series, Gunn is a normal human with no supernatural abilities, but he has strength and martial arts expertise due to his years as a vampire hunter, often described as "the muscle" of Angel Investigations.
 Episodes such as "Darla" and "Reunion" have proven that Gunn is also a talented and intelligent investigator.
-In Season Five, he is given a "legal upgrade" by Wolfram & Hart which gives him knowledge of all legal codes, both human and demon, as well as fluency in some demonic languages, knowledge of golf techniques and all Gilbert & Sullivan light operas.
-In the canonical comic book Angel: After the Fall, Gunn is depicted as having become a vampire, acquiring superhuman strength, speed, reflexes durability, virtual immortality, accelerated healing, vulnerability to holy items and sunlight and the necessity to feed on blood to maintain vitality.
-He claims that his "inner demon" is partially subdued by his earlier Wolfram & Hart upgrade.
-By devouring a prophetic demon, Gunn also acquired its power to receive visions, which he believes come from the Powers but in fact come from the Senior Partners.
+In season 5, he is given a "legal upgrade" by Wolfram & Hart, which gives him knowledge of all legal codes, both human and demon, as well as fluency in some demonic languages, knowledge of golf techniques and all Gilbert & Sullivan light operas.
+In the canonical comic book Angel: After the Fall, Gunn is depicted as having become a vampire, acquiring superhuman strength, speed, reflex durability, virtual immortality, accelerated healing, vulnerability to holy items and sunlight, and the necessity to feed on blood to maintain vitality.
+He claims that his "inner demon" is partially subdued by his earlier Wolfram & Hart upgrades.
+By devouring a prophetic demon, Gunn also acquired its power to receive visions, which he believes come from the powers but in fact come from the Senior Partners.
 At the end of the series, time is reversed, and Gunn is an ordinary human again.

-Gunn is a fan of pop culture and often displays a detailed knowledge regarding comic books:
+Gunn has displayed extensive knowledge of comic books and is considered to be a fan of pop culture.